 In the non-sugaring seasons, the wooden hillside is home to many types of wildlife, undisturbed by the sugaring operation.
 Ian and Caitlin are passionate about maintaining the natural resource, so they do not alter the land other than to tap trees and run the collection tubing.
 There are no harmful side effects to the trees from collecting the sap.

 Ian and Caitlin both grew up in Cabot, Vermont, amongst dairy farmers and close to the renowned cheese company.
 In late 2012, Ian and Caitlin purchased the 26.5 acres that would become Ackermann Maple Farm and constructed their business.
-The following winter they bought another 9 acres that abutted their previous land to grow their sugaring business and build their home.
-In 2016, they bought 3,400 more taps on 41 acres, bringing their total up to 6,400 taps and 76 acres.
+Over the past decade they've grown to 10,000 maple trees on 148 acres.
 The tapping, sap collection, boiling, filtering, bottling, shipping, and ensuring the finest quality is all done by Ian and Caitlin.
 Keep an eye out for them at your local farmer's market in Massachusetts and Florida.